How To Use Instagram For B2B Lead Generation

 E. Use Instagram Stories Partnering With An influencer

 Partnering with an influencer for Instagram stories is a fantastic way to generate enough traction to fan the word about your brand.
 One of the best ways to do this is with influencer takeovers.
 An influencer “take over” is when an influencer takes over the control of your Instagram account.
-He/she then posts content according to his preferences in the spirit of the overarching theme of your site.
-As long as the content is relevant to the general spirit of the brand you should be fine.
+They then post content according to their preferences in the spirit of the overarching theme of their site.
+You should be fine if the content is relevant to the brand‘s general nature.

-The influencer can post anything they want as long as its related to the brand.
+The influencer can post anything they want related to the brand.

 Instagram marketing to drive leads isn’t easy.
-But once you get started, the steady stream of leads makes it worthwhile.
-Calculate your ROI so that you ensure you’re getting a proper return for all the effort you’re putting in
+But once you get started, the steady tips make it worthwhile.
+Calculate your ROI to ensure you’re getting a proper return for all the effort you’re putting in.